Rob Schenck

-Robert Leonard Schenck (born 1958) is an American Evangelical clergyman who has ministered to elected and appointed officials in Washington, D.C. and serves as president of a non-profit organization named for Dietrich Bonhoeffer.
+Robert Leonard Schenck (born 1958) is an American Evangelical clergyman who has ministered to elected and appointed officials in Washington, D.C., and serves as president of a nonprofit organization named for Dietrich Bonhoeffer.
 Schenck founded the organization Faith and Action in 1995 and led it until 2018.
 He is the subject of the Emmy Award-winning 2016 Abigail Disney documentary, The Armor of Light.
 Schenck stated that he was part of a group that paid Norma McCorvey (also known as Jane Roe from the landmark Roe v.
 Wade Supreme Court decision) to lie that she had changed her mind and turned against abortion.
 Once a prominent anti-abortion activist, Schenck has since repudiated this work and expressed support for the legality of abortion.
 In 2022, Schenck testified before the House Judiciary Committee concerning his allegation that a member of the Supreme Court leaked information about a pending case before the Court.

 Early years

 Robert Lenard Schenck and his identical twin brother, Paul, were born in 1958 in Montclair, New Jersey, to Chaim "Henry Paul" Schenck and Marjorie (née Apgar) Schenck.
-Schenck was named after his father's older brother who was a decorated B-17 bomber pilot in World War II and who lost his life in an air crash while serving in the Korean War.
-Schenck's father was born Jewish, raised in Manhattan and attended a Reform Temple on Long Island, and Schenck's mother was born Catholic in Brooklyn, raised non-religious (she converted to Judaism when marrying his father), and grew up in Northern New Jersey.
+Schenck was named after his father's older brother, who was a decorated B-17 bomber pilot in World War II and who lost his life in an air crash while serving in the Korean War.
+Schenck's father was born Jewish, raised in Manhattan, and attended a Reform Temple on Long Island, and Schenck's mother was born Catholic in Brooklyn, raised non-religious (she converted to Judaism when marrying his father), and grew up in Northern New Jersey.
 Schenck grew up in Grand Island, New York.

 As a self-described "rebellious teen", Schenck became involved in risky behavior.
-Then in 1974 at the age of 16, the boys became acquainted with the son of a United Methodist minister serving the Trinity United Methodist Church in Grand Island.
+Then in 1974, at the age of 16, the boys became acquainted with the son of a United Methodist minister serving the Trinity United Methodist Church in Grand Island.
 After Paul was introduced to a circle of young, religious Christians, he decided to become a Christian.
-Schenck accompanied his brother to prayer meetings, and soon converted as well.
+Schenck accompanied his brother to prayer meetings and soon converted as well.
 Both brothers were baptized in the waters of the Niagara River, which forms the borders of Grand Island.